stolostron/rhacm-docs/manage_applications/managing_placement_rules.md

 You can create and manage placement rules to define where and how Helm charts and deployables are deployed.
 Use placement rules to help you facilitate multi-cluster deployments of your deployables.

-**Note:** The custom resource definition (CRD) and controller for placement rules replaces the placement policies that were used in previous versions of Red Hat Advanced Cluster Management for Kubernetes for deployables.
-Placement policies are still used for governance and risk policies.

   * [Create a placement rule](#create-a-placement-rule)
   * [Assign a placement rule](#assign-a-placement-rule)
   * [Placement rule status](#placement-rule-status)